Monday, 28 February 2011

 If cycle paths are built "we'll be banished to dangerous crap forever".
 Isn't that the problem now ?
 That the roads which "cyclists" ride on are "dangerous crap" so far as everyone but very enthusiastic cyclists are concerned ?
 Cycling has reached its lowest possible ebb in the English speaking world.
 Whatever direction campaigning takes, to end up with a worse situation than a mere 1% of journeys being by bike, as at present, is rather unlikely.
 There is, almost literally, nothing to lose.

 "There's a lack of political support".
 I have a lot of sympathy with this.
 Of course there is a lack of political support in countries where cyclists are a minority.
 This is why it is a mistake to campaign only for "cyclists".
 Take note from the Netherlands.
 Successful campaigning here started by pointing out the deaths of children, not merely "cyclists".
 This removes the problem of cyclists being a minority.
-Everyone is concerned about children.
+Everyone is concerned about children so it makes a lot of sense to campaign for children.
 This blog includes a number of articles about campaigning.

 "Where there are no children cycling there is no need for this concern".
 Nice counterpoint, but children also die when walking, and in cars due to the way roads are developed and used in many countries.